-In July 2024, Senators Gary Peters (D-MI) and James Lankford (R-OK) introduced S. 4630, the Streamlining Federal Cybersecurity Regulations Act.
-The bill would establish an interagency Harmonization Committee at the Office of the National Cyber Director (ONCD), which is housed in the White House, and require the committee to develop a framework for the alignment of cybersecurity and information security regulations, rules and compliance requirements.
+In May 2025, Senators James Lankford (R-OK) and Gary Peters (D-MI) introduced S. 1875, the Streamlining Federal Cybersecurity Regulations Act.
+The bill would establish an interagency Harmonization Committee at the Office of the National Cyber Director (ONCD), which is housed in the White House, and would require the committee to develop a framework for the alignment of cybersecurity and information security regulations, rules and compliance requirements.
 It would also require that all agencies, including independent regulatory agencies, consult with the committee before issuing or updating regulations.
-H.R.
-4630 was approved by the Senate Homeland Security Committee in December but did not see further action; APPA strongly supports the goals of the bill.
+APPA strongly supports the goals of the bill.